jackseabolt/angular4-blog/README.md

 Why TaskTracker
 -------------
 Everyone needs a way to stay organized.
-Try TaskTrack!
+Try TaskTracker!
 Create a list of items you want to complete.
 Check them off as each task is completed.

 For local use
 --------